 Media Center Remote for Windows Phone 7 and Windows 8 UI

-The apps also provide the ability to control basic functions like play, stop, previous, and next, along with volume and channel control.
+The apps also provide the ability to control basic functions like free streaming of TV, play, stop, previous, and next, along with volume and channel control.
 You can control the interface from your phone using directional buttons or a gesture pad to ‘swipe’ through the menus.
 There is also remote keyboard functionality.

 Natural User Interaction Service